novekm/amplify-with-terraform/sample-amplify-app/documentation/README.md

 6. Select the radial button next to the `sample_codecommit_repo` and click the `Clone URL` button.
 A dropdown will appear.
 Select `Clone HTTPS` (**NOT** Clone HTTPS(GRC)).
 This will copy your HTTPS repo clone URL to your clipboard.
 You'll need this to set up GitLab mirroring.
 You should receive a success message upon clicking.
 ![image info](./images/codecommit_clone_https.png)
 ![image info](./images/codecommit_copy_https_clone_url.png)
 7. In a new tab, navigate to your GitLab repository that you wish to clone.
-This is most likely the same repo that you cloned the TCA Quickstart to.
+This is most likely the same repo that you cloned the sample project to.
 8. On the left sidebar, select **Settings > Repository**, and then click to expand **Mirroring repositories**.
 9. Fill in the **Git repository URL** field with this format:
 **`https://<your_aws_git_username>@git-codecommit.<aws-region>.amazonaws.com/v1/repos/<your_codecommit_repo>`**